 - I. As provided under Section 135(1) itself, the companies shall be required to constitute CSR Committee.
 The CSR Committee shall be comprised of 3 or more directors, out of which at least one director shall be an independent director. - II.
 The Board's report shall disclose the compositions of the CSR Committee. - III.
 All such companies shall spend, in every financial year, at least two per cent of the average net profits of the company made during the three immediately preceding financial years, in pursuance of its Corporate Social Responsibility Policy.
 It has been clarified that the average net profits shall be calculated in accordance with the provisions of Section 198 of the Companies Act, 2013.
-Also, proviso to the Rule provide 3(1) of the CSR Rules that the net worth, turnover or net profit of a foreign company of the Act shall be computed in accordance with the provisions of clause (a) of sub-section (1) of section 381 and section 198 of the Companies Act, 2013.
+Also, proviso to the Rule provide 3(1) of the CSR Rules that the net worth, turnover or net profit of a foreign company of the Act shall be computed in accordance with balance sheet and profit and loss account of such company prepared in accordance with the provisions of clause (a) of sub-section (1) of section 381 and section 198 of the Companies Act, 2013.

 Corporate Social Responsibility Reporting (CSR Reporting)